cvee112/productivity-automations/README.md

 5. Type `crontab -e` to schedule a cron job.
 Apparently, there are other ways to schedule a script, but this is the simplest I've found that works for me.

-6. Press `i` again to enter insert mode, then schedule a job by adding the appropriate line in cron syntax.
+6. Press `i` to enter insert mode, then schedule a job by adding the appropriate line in cron syntax.
 You can use [Crontab](https://crontab.guru/) to help you write the first part of the expression.
 In my case, I wanted my Google Calendar to open at the start of every hour, so I used:

     ```
     0 * * * * /Users/[my_username]/bash/gcal